-Collaboration tools also make this text editor great for teams.
-You can comment on individual lines of text and writing from each collaborator is clearly marked by name.
+Collaboration tools also make this blog content editor great for teams.
+You can comment on individual lines of text, and writing from each collaborator is clearly marked by name.

 Dropbox Paper is very minimal and distraction-free and a great solution for bloggers wanting somewhere to store the content away from their blogging platform.Try Dropbox Paper Here

 Zen is one of the most minimal and easiest text editors to use in your web browser.